mjisaak/powershell/README.md

 # PowerShell
 This repository contains some PowerShell scripts / snippets

-## Cnvenience method to copy a whole directory using Robocopy:
+## Convenience method to copy a whole directory using Robocopy:
 ```powershell
 function Copy-Directory
 {